June marks the official start of summer in the Smokies.

 Nature enthusiasts will enjoy our many miles of trails, picnic areas and scenic drives.

-It’s a perfect time to go for an early morning hike – for those who can stand the heat, that is.
+It’s a perfect time to go for an early morning hike and see some mountain peaks – for those who can stand the heat, that is.

-Our more popular include the Trillium Gap Trail (to the Grottos Falls waterfall), Laurel Falls, Alum Cave Trail, Clingmans Dome (to the Clingman’s Dome observation tower – the highest point in the Smokies), Ramsey Cascades Trail and Baskins Creek Trail.
+Our more popular include the Trillium Gap Trail (to the Grottos Falls waterfall), Laurel Falls, Alum Cave Trail, Clingmans Dome (to the Clingmans Dome observation tower – the highest point in the Smokies), the nearby Andrews Bald, Ramsey Cascades Trail and Baskins Creek Trail.

-Just be sure to stop at the Sugarlands Visitor Center if you’re on the Gatlinburg side before heading out on your Smoky Mountain adventure for maps, guides, and supplies from the National Park Service.
+Just be sure to stop at the Sugarlands Visitor Center if you’re on the Gatlinburg side before heading out on your Smoky Mountain adventure.
+You can get maps, guides and supplies from the National Park Service.

-Those who prefer nature “lite” can opt for naturing by car (one of the best ways to see the park on a hot day in our opinion) on one of our popular scenic drives like Cades Cove Loop Road, Newfound Gap Road or Roaring Fork Motor Nature Trail.
+Those who prefer nature “lite” can opt for naturing by car (one of the best ways to see the park on a hot day in our opinion).
+For example, take one of our popular scenic drives like Cades Cove Loop Road, Newfound Gap Road or Roaring Fork Motor Nature Trail.

-If you’re lucky, you might even spot a few black bears.
+If you’re lucky, you might even spot wildlife, like a few black bears.